Elbridge Gerry: State ratification and Bill of Rights

-United States House of Representatives
+U.S. House of Representatives

 Anti-Federalist forces nominated Gerry for governor in 1788, but he was predictably defeated by the popular incumbent John Hancock.
 Following its ratification, Gerry recanted his opposition to the Constitution, noting that other state ratifying conventions had called for amendments that he supported.
 He was nominated by friends (over his own opposition to the idea) for a seat in the inaugural House of Representatives, where he served two terms.

 In June 1789, Gerry proposed that Congress consider all of the proposed constitutional amendments that various state ratifying conventions had called for (notably those of Rhode Island and North Carolina, which had at the time still not ratified the Constitution).
 In the debate that followed, he led opposition to some of the proposals, arguing that they did not go far enough in ensuring individual liberties.
 He successfully lobbied for inclusion of freedom of assembly in the First Amendment and was a leading architect of the Fourth Amendment protections against search and seizure.
 He sought unsuccessfully to insert the word "expressly" into the Tenth Amendment, which might have more significantly limited the federal government's power.

 He was successful in efforts to severely limit the federal government's ability to control state militias.
 In tandem with this protection, he had once argued against the idea of the federal government controlling a large standing army, saying, "A standing army is like a standing member.
 It's an excellent assurance of domestic tranquility, but a dangerous temptation to foreign adventure."